Semi-universality of CFT$_d$ entropy at large spin: Semi-universality at large angular momentum on

 \subsection{Constraints from Weyl invariance}

-The eq.~\!\eqref{eq:partition} gives the most general expansion, in derivatives, of the partition function of an arbitrary (in general non-conformal) field theory.
+Eqn.~\!\eqref{eq:partition} gives the most general expansion, in derivatives, of the partition function of an arbitrary (in general non-conformal) field theory.
 In this subsection -- and most of the rest of this paper -- we specialize to the study of CFTs.
 In this situation, the conformal invariance of the underlying field theory further constrains the expansion \eqref{eq:partition}.
-It follows from the conformal invariance of our theory that the partition function should be Weyl invariant (up to terms involving the Weyl anomaly, which we ignore in this paper).
+It follows from the conformal invariance of our theory that the partition function should be Weyl invariant (up to terms involving the Weyl anomaly, which we ignore in this paper, since they are a constant shift in $\beta$ without any $\omega$ dependence).
 Under the Weyl transformation $ \bar{g}_{\mu\nu} = g_{\mu\nu}e^{2\phi(x)}$, the fields $\sigma$, $g_{ij}$ and $a_i$ transform as \cite{Banerjee:2012iz}

 so that

 The invariance of the partition function under the above transformation imposes the following constraints \cite{Banerjee:2012iz,Jensen:2012jh} on $P_i(\sigma)$.

 where, $e_1,e_2$ are dynamically determined numerical constants, whose value depends on the theory under study.